tidyverse/tidyverse/vignettes/review-ldecicco-USGS.md

 > 4. Consider adding a link to data.tables, fst, and feather in the sentence "Additional non-core packages".

 Thanks for spotting that we missed feather; I've added a citation.

-TODO: comparison sentence or paragraph?
+We've also added a paragraph on related work that mentions data.table, and hopefully makes it clear why we think a comparison to fst isn't quite right here.

 > 5. This is a bit more far-fetched, and could easily be considered out of scope of this paper....but...
 This might be a good venue for laying out some of the lessons learned over the years from developing all these packages.
 For example, how and when does the tidyverse team decide to break backwards compatibility?
 It might be nice to hear more about how to make a package more human centered.
 The last paragraph lays out some general ideas, but are there specific tactics for package developers to coordinate all that feedback that you all recommend?
 (I can only imagine that project management is critical for all these packages to be coordinated so well....)

-I think that's a book's worth of material :) Please stay tuned to <http://design.tidyverse.org/> where I'll be attempting to get all this knowledge out of our collective heads and into text in the next 2-3 years.
+>
 > Each individual repo for core tidyverse packages serves as great examples of how to manage a package in a human centered way....if there were a few specific examples for inspiring other package developers to follow, that would be great.

+I think that's a book's worth of material :) So please stay tuned to <http://design.tidyverse.org/> where I'll be attempting to get all this knowledge out of our collective heads and into text in the next 2-3 years.